janberges/elphmod/examples/phrenorm/README.md

 The results obtained in this example are very far from converged!
 In return, the ab initio part takes less than a minute on a laptop with only two cores.

-After the main calculation, two further scripts show how to
+After the main calculation, three further scripts show how to

 * extract the deformation potential from the output of the EPW code,
+* map the electron-phonon coupling from the unit cell to a supercell,
 * check if the hopping parameters from Wannier90 decay appropriately.